w3c/wai-easy-checks/content/transcripts.md

 {% include box.html type="end" %}
 {:/}

+## What are Transcripts?

+_**Basic transcripts**_ are a text version of the speech and non-speech audio information needed to understand the content.

+_**Descriptive transcripts**_ for videos also include visual information needed to understand the content.
 For videos with visual and audio information, ideally a descriptive transcript is provided, and a separate basic transcript is not needed.

 ## Who depends on Transcripts?